vanelnw/Microverse-Capstone1/README.md

   - [🙏 Acknowledgments ](#-acknowledgments-)
   - [📝 License ](#-license-)

-# 📖 HEALTH-TECH CONFERENCE <a name="about-project"></a>
+# 📖 HEALTH-TECH CONFERENCE 2023<a name="about-project"></a>

-**HEALTH-TECH CONFERENCE** is a html templates, styling and javascript files in order to built a Capstone project, which is an Medical Apointment website.
+**HEALTH-TECH CONFERENCE** is the capstone project created by following the design guidlines provided by Microverse.
+I have personalized its contents by creating a website for JavaScript Conference, named "JSWORLD Conference", which contains all the details about the main program, featured speakers, partners, and the past conferences.
+It is built with HTML, CSS, and JavaScript.

 ## 🛠 Built With <a name="built-with"></a>